 But, they are fried in wheat flour so that’s big no-no for me now so my only option is to make my own gluten free French Fried Onions!

 How to Make Gluten Free French Fried Onions

 I’ve tried making gluten free French Fried Onions several times over the last few months and I’ve learned a few things along the way, so here are my top tips for making them

 - It really helps if the onion slices are all the same thickness.
 The easiest way to do this is with a mandoline.
 You can also do it with a large sharp knife, it’s just a little bit more tricky to get even slices.

 - I think it helps to really get crispy gluten free French Fried Onions if you are able to pat dry the onion slices in paper towels before you start.

-- Toss the onion slices in the Tapioca starch until they are well coated.
-As I wanted this recipe to resemble the original French Fried Onions, and to be both gluten free and Paleo, I chose to use tapioca starch.
-Arrowroot would be a good alternative too.
+- Toss the onion slices in either corn starch, tapioca starch, or arrowroot until they are well coated.
+As I wanted this recipe to resemble the original French Fried Onions, and to be both gluten free and have Paleo and whole 30 options.